zAlweNy26/AlweStats/README.md

 - Toggle the custom bow charge bar instead of the vanilla circle that shrinks
 - Set the color of the bow charge bar when fully charged

-**If you have an idea for smoething to add or any suggestion regarding the implemented features, feel free to create an issue on the GitHub repository !**

 > You can move the blocks in game with your mouse !
 > To enable the editing mode you just have to click the key chose in the config file (default: F9)
 > and move the blocks where you prefer !
 To save your changes, you need to press again the key.